Rolleksy/Tasks-NodeJS/README.md

 ## Quadratic Probing - Hash Table (QuadHashTable Class)

-**Constructor**(size):
+    Constructor(size):
         - creates array of given size

-**Methods**:
+    Methods:
         - hashFunction(str): Calculates the hash value of given string
         - insert(key, value): Inserts a pair of key-value into the hash table using quadratic probing as collision resolution
         - get(key): Retrieves value associated with given key
         - delete(key): Deletes a key-value pair from hash table
         - display(): Displays contents of the hash table

 ### How Quadratic Probing works?